 Be wary of hemp sourced from China, which is often grown with the use of pesticides.
 Additionally, incredibly inexpensive products should raise a red flag.
 The prices of reputable sources are a reflection of safe processing and quality ingredients.

-How is the CBD extracted from the hemp plant?
+How is your CBD extracted from the hemp plant?

 In a previous blog, we discuss methods of CBD extraction.
 As a reminder, CO2 extraction is considered the leading method of extraction.
 During this process, hemp is subject to high pressure and low temperature to extract the CBD oil.
 This is a clean and safe method and is used by the leading manufacturers in the industry.